 How do I update motion controller firmware?

-Motion controller firmware is part of the headset driver and will be updated automatically on connection if required.
+Motion controller firmware is part of the headset driver and will be updated automatically on connection, if required.
 Firmware updates typically take 1-2 minutes depending on Bluetooth radio and link quality.
 In rare cases, controller firmware updates may take up to 10 minutes, which can indicate poor Bluetooth connectivity or radio interference.
-Please see Bluetooth best practices in the Enthusiast Guide to troubleshoot connectivity issues.
-After a firmware update, controllers will reboots and reconnect to the host PC (you may notice the LEDs go bright for tracking).
+See Bluetooth best practices in the Enthusiast Guide to troubleshoot connectivity issues.
+After a firmware update, controllers will reboot and reconnect to the host PC (you may notice the LEDs go bright for tracking).
 If a firmware update is interrupted (for example, the controllers lose power), it will be attempted again the next time the controllers are powered on.

 How I can check battery level?